xueweiji/Modern-Vehicle/documentation.md

 2. The main module is used for most of the routes about vehicle info pages.
 3. The api module is used for endpoints API requests.
 ### 13. Seletion Filed in add_newVehicle page
-The Make and model selection field are from database vehicleMakeSchema.
-We can only /api/add_make post end point to add new Make and model.
+The Make and model selection fields are from database vehicleMakeSchema.
+We can only /api/add_make post endpoint to add new Make and model.